Karate Combat

-Karate Combat is a brand which promotes the first professional, full-contact karate league, hosting worldwide events since April 2018.
-The private company is headquartered in New York and was founded by Michael DePietro and Robert Bryan.
-The business also encompasses sports equipment, a worldwide Dojo network and mobile apps for viewers.
-Karate Combat was founded in order to promote karate as a sport and martial art.
-Former UFC heavyweight champion Bas Rutten hosts Karate Combat venues alongside special guests.
+Karate Combat (KC) is a brand which promotes the first professional full-contact karate league, hosting worldwide events since April 2018.
+The private company is headquartered in Dubai and was founded by Robert Bryan.
+Karate Combat is owned by the Sensei Foundation, a Cayman Islands Foundation Company and its affiliates.
+The brand also encompasses sports equipment, a worldwide Dojo network and mobile apps for viewers.
+Karate Combat was founded in order to promote karate as a sport and martial art to the new generation of sports fans.

 Contestants compete in a seasonal championship in which the winner is awarded a golden belt.
-They consist of karateka from various styles of karate like Kyokushin, Shotokan, Shito Ryu, Wado Ryu, American Karate, Taekwondo and Tang Soo Do who are expected to abide by karate-do etiquette and specific tournament rules.
+They consist of karateka from various styles of karate like Kyokushin, Shotokan, Shitō-ryū, and Wadō-ryū.
+Contestants from other martial arts disciplines like Kenpō, Taekwondo, Wushu, and Tang Soo Do have also participated.
+The contestants are expected to abide by karate-do etiquette and specific tournament rules.

-The organisation puts emphasis on innovation and technology with the use of video game-style analytics of fighter's biometrics, nutrition and DNA-based data in real-time.
+The organization puts emphasis on innovation and technology with the use of video game-style analytics of fighter's biometrics, nutrition and DNA-based data in real-time.
 Fights regularly feature CGI environments created with the Unreal Engine as reported by NBC Sports.
-Marketing and promotion include appearances of Danny Trejo, Hafþór Júlíus Björnsson, former UFC two-division champion Georges St-Pierre, former UFC light heavyweight champion Lyoto Machida and UFC top-contender Stephen Thompson.
+Marketing and promotion include appearances of Bas Rutten, Georges St-Pierre, Lyoto Machida and Stephen Thompson, who have all served as league ambassadors, as well as Danny Trejo and Hafþór Júlíus Björnsson.

-In 2020 rights to Karate Combat have been acquired by beIN SPORTS.
+In 2020, rights to Karate Combat have been acquired by beIN SPORTS.
 The media group broadcasts the Karate Combat seasons in 37 countries.